ioccc-src/winner/2018/ferguson/README.md

 ## **0. Preface**

-**SPOILER WARNING: A great deal of this document and the man page is full of spoilers of different types; as such I would recommend that you try running the judges suggested invocations as well as running `make test` before you get into the document or the man page, unless you don't mind any spoilers.
+**DEOBFUSCATION NOTES: A great deal of this document and the man page is full of deobfuscation information of different types; as such I would recommend that you try running the judges suggested invocations as well as running `make test` before you get into the document or the man page, unless you don't mind reading deobfuscation information.
 I don't reveal much in the way of obfuscation however so if you just want documentation on the program, how to compile, etc. then there isn't need to heed this note.**